Tennis-Comeback kid Keys storms into Australian Open semi-finals | Sports-Games

 - Australia

-Having wallowed in a "dark cloud" at the start of the year, Madison Keys booked her first Grand Slam semi-finals in four years on Tuesday with a 6-3 6-2 upset of Barbora Krejcikova at the Australian Open.
-Keys' renaissance after a dismal 2021 season has lit up Melbourne Park this year, and at a baking hot Rod Laver Arena, fourth seed Krejcikova became another casualty of the American's new-found confidence and traditional firepower.
+Having wallowed in a "deep, dark pit of despair" last season, Madison Keys booked her first Grand Slam semi-final spot in four years on Tuesday with a 6-3 6-2 upset of Barbora Krejcikova at the Australian Open.
+Keys' renaissance after a dismal 2021 season has lit up Melbourne Park this year, and at a baking hot Rod Laver Arena fourth seed, Krejcikova became another casualty of the American's new-found confidence and traditional firepower.

+Keys told an on-court interviewer she thought she might cry.
+"It means a lot.
+Last year was really hard and I did everything that I could with my team to just really reset this off-season and focus on starting fresh and new and really just starting from zero and not worrying about last year.

+"Wow, that's gone well so far.
+I'm really proud of myself and so thankful to my team and my friends and my family for helping me through what was a really tough year last year."
+Banging down back-to-back aces to claim the first set, Keys roared to a 3-0 lead in the second before a rare wobble on serving gifted French Open champion Krejcikova a break.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)